![]() |

 Photo by Pittsburgh Murals and Public Art Blog |

-Company founder and renowned liturgical artist Rudolph Rohn designed this exterior triptych for the newly constructed Holy Spirit Byzantine Catholic Church in Oakland, PA, in the early 1960s.
-Fabricated in Pietro Santo, Italy, the mosaic was shipped to Pittsburgh in sections and then installed on the building's facade.
-It is one of the four largest mosaics in the country and is made from seven million pieces of Venetian glass.
-The mosaic features the Holy Trinity in the center with twelve figures on each side from the Old (left) and New Testament (right).
+This remarkable work was designed by company founder and renowned liturgical artist Rudolph Rohn in the early 1960s for the newly constructed Holy Spirit Byzantine Catholic Church in Oakland, PA.
+The exterior triptych mosaic, fabricated in Pietro Santo, Italy, was carefully shipped in sections to Pittsburgh, then expertly installed on the church’s facade.
+Radiating vibrant color and sacred symbolism, it stands as one of the four largest mosaics in the United States, composed of an astonishing seven million pieces of Venetian glass.

 ![]() |